 The new physician assistant at St. Rose Family Medicine (SRFM) & Urgent Care is bringing three decades of experience to the job, and has also made it possible to extend hours at the family-practice clinic.

-Better Business Bureau (BBB) serving Nebraska, South Dakota, The Kansas Plains and Southwest Iowa warns consumers, searching for jobs that they can do from home, to be aware of offers that sound too good to be true.
+The Better Business Bureau (BBB) serving Nebraska, South Dakota, The Kansas Plains and Southwest Iowa warns consumers, searching for jobs that they can do from home, to be aware of offers that sound too good to be true.

 The new training that Justin Chapman recently received allows him to zero in on the fine points of maintaining Canon copiers as he serves Office Products Inc. customers.
 Chapman has successfully completed the two-week course in Canon Applied Technologies at Dallas.

 Kristi Smith and Kami Schmidt of Great Bend have been promoted in the deposit and loan operations area at American State Bank and Trust Company in Great Bend.
 Smith will assume the lead position for deposit operations while Schmidt will assume the lead position for loan operations.
 They will be responsible for the day-to-day functions in each respective area.

 Patty Brand, Jann Curtright, Jessica Knoll and Nicole Hildebrand of CPI Qualified Plan Consultants, Inc. (CPI) have recently passed all of the required exams to attain their TGPC (Tax-Exempt & Governmental Plan Consultant) designation through ASPPA (American Society of Pension Professionals & Actuaries).
 These exams include the Tax-Exempt Governmental Plan Administration & Plan Consultant (TGPC-1 & TGPC-2) exams.